otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 #### What is a model?

 Go to the `app` directory.
 A file called `Learner.php` has been created.
-In `Learner.php`, specify the database table you wish to interact with and its fields.
+In `Learner.php`, specify the database table and its field you wish to interact with.
 For example:

 ```php
 class Student extends Model {